coldtype/coldtype/docs/index.rst

 coldtype
 ====================================

-`coldtype` is a cross-platform library for display typography.
+`Coldtype` is a cross-platform library for programming high-quality display typography with Python.

 Do you want to make graphics and animations with code?
 This is a good & strange way to do that.